Free Support Group for Allyship in Antiracism

 All The Details for the Aspiring to Allyship in Antiracism Group

-When: First Thursday the month 12 pm-1 pm EST. Lunch is welcomed and encouraged!
+When: Every other Thursday from 12 pm-1 pm EST. Lunch is welcomed and encouraged!

 Cost: Free to participate